-This Combined Annual Report details work completed on EL24607, EL29840, EL29841 and EL29849 from 9 January 2016 to 8 January 2017.
-The tenements are held and operated by Minemakers Australia Pty Ltd and together with ML27244, form the Wonarah Phosphate Project, with phosphate being the target commodity.
+This Combined Annual Report details work completed on EL29840, EL29841, EL29849 and EL31477 from 9 January 2017 to 8 January 2018.
+The tenements are held and operated by Minemakers Australia Pty Ltd and form the Wonarah Phosphate Project, with phosphate being the target commodity.
 The project area lies around a palaeohigh within the Georgina Basin.
 In 1967 the area was first pegged for phosphate potential by IMC Development Corporation and Minemakers Australia Pty Ltd has held the titles since 2008.
 Work since 2008 has defined two areas of JORC resources - Main Zone and Arruwurra.
-The resources lie mostly within ML27244 but extend onto EL29840, EL29841 and EL29841.
+The resources lie mostly within EL31477 but extend onto EL29840, EL29841 and EL29849.
 The local geology comprises basement granite of Palaeoproterozoic age, unconformably overlain by basalt of the Helen Springs Volcanics.
 The volcanics are unconformably overlain by dolomitic rocks of the Thorntonia Limestone equivalent in part.
 The overlying phosphate-bearing Upper Gum Ridge Formation is divided locally into five units and is overlain by mudstone, siltstone and sandstone of the Wonarah Formation.
-EL24607 was surrendered on 14 June 2016 and EL29840, EL29841 and EL29849 underwent partial cancellations and had reductions retained.
-The only work undertaken in the reporting year was minor rehabilitation of access tracks on EL29840 and EL29849 and monitoring of ongoing rehabilitation.
+Work completed during the reporting year comprised environmental monitoring, weed control and general tidying up.